|Cwm Idwal - photo by Saskia Janicki|

 And then, there are the new friendships I made, the views at dusk, the marvelling at the milky way... the sheer bloody joy of being in such a special place.
 It's been said we climb mountains, not for the views from the top, but from the bottom.
 Those who love the hills, or know any landscape intimately, will understand what that's getting at.

 On Sunday I was tired, my son's girlfriend joined us and wanted to climb too.
 I was glad, for I felt in some intangible way that my part was done; that it was their turn now.
-They headed back to Cwm Idwal to climb a different but parallel route to the one I'd chosen the day before.
+They headed back to Cwm Idwal to climb a different but parallel line to the one I'd chosen the day before.
 It would be their memory not mine, their time and their experience together.

-It was called Hope.
+The route was called Hope.